littleosbook/aenix/doc/diary.md

   (The kernel stack pointer in the TSS was pointed at the wrong end, which only mattered if the TSS struct was non-static, because then the TSS was located next to the stack and overwritten on some interrupts...)
-- Syscalls works!
+- Syscalls work!
 - Restructured code base to simplfy adding "apps" such as init.
-- User mode programs can now be written in C. With a modest start on our clib (there is an interrupt.h|s and a start.s that is linked first into the binary with link.ld), init runs compiled from C.
+- User mode programs can now be written in C. With a modest start on our libc (there is an interrupt.h|s and a start.s that is linked first into the binary with link.ld), init runs compiled from C.

+# 2012-02-07 - 2012-02-10

+## Achievements

+- AEFS2 - TODO: write more
+- VFS - TODO: write more
+- devfs - TODO: write more
+- `SYS_write` and `SYS_open` work, with file descriptors and the whole chebang.